Parking and Permits

 Community Members, Visitors, and Guests - click on this link for GUEST PERMIT PORTAL.

 One-day "virtual" permits can be purchased for the same day as your visit or for a future date.
 Only one (1) vehicle is allowed on a virtual daily permit.
-See "How to Purchase a Parking Permit" for more instructions. - PERMIT MACHINES - located in each lot on the SLO or Paso Robles/NCC campus.
-Paper permits must be
+See "How to Purchase a Parking Permit" for more instructions. - MOBILE DEVICES - purchase on your mobile device with Text-to-Pay or using the ParkSmarter App.

 placed face-up on your dashboard in clear view.